dirkgroenen/mopidy-mopify/README.md

 - Add keyboard support
 - Not all music returned by the Spotify API is playable.
 This has something the do with countries and shit like that.
 - Code cleanup (The code became a bit messy during developing)
+- Something like a Chrome extension that replaces Spotify links on websites (like Facebook) so you can directly open them in Mopidy.